Founded 1977 · ORCL · CIK 1341439

 Oracle Leadership

-Who founded Oracle in 1977, who runs the company today after the September 22, 2025 co-CEO transition, and how founder Larry Ellison's approximately 40.6% beneficial-ownership concentration produces voting concentration without a super-voting class.
-Sourced from Oracle's most recent DEF 14A proxy statement filed September 26, 2025, plus the Item 5.02 8-Ks for the CEO transition and the FY2025 10-K.
+Who founded Oracle in 1977, who runs the company today after the September 22, 2025 co-CEO transition and the April 6, 2026 appointment of Hilary Maxson as CFO, and how founder Larry Ellison's approximately 40.6% beneficial-ownership concentration produces voting concentration without a super-voting class.
+Sourced from Oracle's most recent DEF 14A proxy statement filed September 26, 2025, plus the Item 5.02 8-Ks for the CEO transition, the CFO change, and the recent board changes, and the FY2026 10-K filed June 22, 2026.

 Sibling page: Oracle Financials.
 The financials page's capital-returns subsection (buybacks plus dividends) is the cap-table-driven flip side of the voting-concentration story below — every share Oracle repurchases mechanically increases Ellison's percentage ownership.
 Roster row: Oracle on /orgs/.